An analytical approach to symmetry breaking in multipole RF-traps: Control of the RF voltages

 In order to compensate the perturbations of the potential by applying the proper counter-perturbation through a set of adapted voltages, it is necessary to establish a diagnosis of the perturbations from experimentally accessible data.
 Working directly with the perturbations of the potential instead of the deformation of the structure presents the advantage of reducing the number of unknown parameters from 16 to five ($a_{1,2,3,4}$ and $\bar{r_0}$).
 In the context of an experiment, we can bypass the knowledge of the positions of the electrodes to find the $a_i$ coefficients by working directly with the relative positions of the three potential minima in the octupole frame, assuming the trapped ions bunch in these minima once laser cooled \cite{pedregosa18}.
 The set of parameter ($a_{1,2,3,4}$, $\bar{r_0}$) being unique to a given perturbation of the potential, we use the position of the minima to evaluate the parameter set $a_{1,2,3,4}$ by assuming a value for $\bar{r_0}$, usually $\bar{r_0}=r_0$.
 Starting from guess initial values for the $\{a_i\}$, the pseudo-potential minima positions generated from Eq.~\ref{eq_W} are compared to the observed minima.
 Like in \cite{pedregosa18}, the figure of merit is the average of the three distances $\bar{d}$ between the calculated and the measured minima and an optimisation routine looks for the set of $a_i$ coefficients which minimises this figure.

 To validate the possibility to deduce the perturbations from the positions of the minima we have generated a number of test cases with known perturbations and applied the search protocol to see if the returned coefficients correspond to the inputs values, with an expected result $\bar{d}=0$.
-Three different pixel sizes were tested ($d_{px}=$~2~$\mu$m, 4~$\mu$m and 8~$\mu$m) to evaluate the impact of the resolution on the positioning of the minima, determined in practice by the collection optics.
+To evaluate the impact of the resolution on the positioning of the minima, determined in practice by the collection optics, the calculated pseudo-potential is discretised with three different pixel sizes ($d_{px}=$~2~$\mu$m, 4~$\mu$m and 8~$\mu$m).
 The positions of the minima were collected from calculated potentials with randomised $a_i$ coefficient with realistic order of magnitude, which corresponds to $\pm 0.1$ for a 4\% amplitude on the defects and $\pm 0.05$ for a 2\% case.
 In our tests, coefficients can have any value in the interval $[-0.1,0.1]$.
 50 randomised cases were tested for each pixel sizes.
 In regard to the sampling of the surface, a success condition for the search protocol can be set to $\bar{d}< d_{px}$ or $\bar{d}<2\times d_{px}$.
 The success rate of the search protocol is summarised in Table.~\ref{tab:success_rate_code}.

 To estimate the closeness of the $\{a_i\}$ coefficients returned by the code to the input coefficients, we use the standard deviation $\sigma_{1,2,3,4}$ of their difference over the cases fulfilling the success condition $\bar{d}< d_{px}$.
 The results are summarised in Table.~\ref{tab:prec}, and show that a smaller pixel size leads to a better accuracy on the estimated coefficients.
 We validate our search protocol as adequate to the purpose of identifying the perturbations in the potential from the position of the minima in the frame of our compensation protocol.